-We engage these questions against a backdrop of profound crisis: long-term trends of growing wealth and income inequality; climate change and its consequences; a resurgence of ideologies of white supremacy in response to widespread protests against racial disparities and racism; and major questions about the present and future of democratic institutions in the United States.
+We engage these questions against a backdrop of profound crisis: the ongoing consequences of an unprecedented public health crisis; climate change and its consequences; a resurgence of ideologies of white supremacy in response to widespread protests against racial disparities and racism; and major questions about the present and future of democratic institutions in the United States.
 The readings and associated material are intended to provide students with a rich theoretical lens for understanding current events; but equally important, help students develop a sense of individual and collective agency in responding to these events in constructive ways.
 Creative response to profound crisis, in turn, exemplifies the positive ideal of leadership.

 Community engagement is a major part of this course.
 This semester, this section will partner with Overby-Sheppard Elementary School on the Northside of Richmond to provide academic and mentoring support to the school's 5th grade cohort.
-Justice and Civil Society students are expected to spend a minimum of 20 hours on-site at Overby-Sheppard (approximately two hours per week) and to participate in a special end-of-the-semester event.
+Justice and Civil Society students are required to spend a minimum of 20 hours on-site at Overby-Sheppard (approximately two hours per week) and to participate in a special end-of-the-semester event.
 Students are expected to approach this engagement in a spirit of respect and professionalism.